clarks23/Final-Project/README.md

 ## Overview

-Welcome to the GitHub Tutorial by Clark Sanford.
-This comprehensive guide is tailored for beginners, providing a step-by-step walkthrough on creating your inaugural repository on GitHub.
+Welcome to the GitHub Tutorial.
+This comprehensive guide is tailored for beginners, providing a step-by-step walkthrough for creating your first repository on GitHub.
 Harness the power of version control and collaboration with this hands-on tutorial.

 ---